Edwin Hubble: Redshift increases with distance

 There were methodological problems with Hubble's survey technique that showed a deviation from flatness at large redshifts.
 In particular, the technique did not account for changes in luminosity of galaxies due to galaxy evolution.
 Earlier, in 1917, Albert Einstein had found that his newly developed theory of general relativity indicated that the universe must be either expanding or contracting.
 Unable to believe what his own equations were telling him, Einstein introduced a cosmological constant (a "fudge factor") to the equations to avoid this "problem".
-When Einstein learned of Hubble's redshifts, he immediately realized that the expansion predicted by general relativity must be real, and in later life, he said that changing his equations was "the biggest blunder of [his] life."
-In fact, Einstein apparently once visited Hubble and tried to convince him that the universe was expanding.
+When Einstein learned of Hubble's redshifts, he immediately realized that the expansion predicted by general relativity must be real, and in later life, he said that changing his equations was "the biggest blunder of [his] life".
+Einstein visited Mount Wilson Observatory in 1931, and met Hubble.
+Einstein announced there that "the visit had changed his mind".

 Hubble also discovered the asteroid 1373 Cincinnati on August 30, 1935.
 In 1936 he wrote The Observational Approach to Cosmology and The Realm of the Nebulae which explained his approaches to extra-galactic astronomy and his view of the subject's history.

-In December 1941, Hubble reported to the American Association for the Advancement of Science that results from a six-year survey with the Mt.
-Wilson telescope did not support the expanding universe theory.
+In December 1941, Hubble reported to the American Association for the Advancement of Science that results from a six-year survey with the Mount Wilson telescope did not support the expanding universe theory.
 According to a Los Angeles Times article reporting on Hubble's remarks, "The nebulae could not be uniformly distributed, as the telescope shows they are, and still fit the explosion idea.
 Explanations which try to get around what the great telescope sees, he said, fail to stand up.
 The explosion, for example, would have had to start long after the earth was created, and possibly even after the first life appeared here."
 (Hubble's estimate of what we now call the Hubble constant would put the Big Bang only 2 billion years ago.)

 Personal life

 Hubble married Grace Lillian (Burke) Leib (1889–1980), daughter of John Patrick and Luella (Kepford) Burke, on February 26, 1924.

-Hubble was raised as a Protestant Christian but some of his later statements suggest uncertainty.
+Hubble was raised as a Protestant Christian, but some of his later statements suggest uncertainty.

 Health issues and death

 Hubble had a heart attack in July 1949 while on vacation in Colorado.
 He was cared for by his wife and continued on a modified diet and work schedule.
 He died of cerebral thrombosis (a blood clot in his brain) on September 28, 1953, in San Marino, California.
 No funeral was held for him, and his wife never revealed his burial site.

+Hubble's papers comprising the bulk of his correspondence, photographs, notebooks, observing logbooks, and other materials, are held by the Huntington Library in San Marino, California.
+They were donated by his wife Grace Burke Hubble upon her death in 1980.